Workshop visits

 US AND THE OTHERS AT THE CINEMA

-Through excerpts from classic fiction films such as E.T. by Steven Spielberg (1982) and Edward at the Silver Hand by Tim Burton (1991), which recount a first encounter with the Other, the children exchange among themselves on prejudices and the relationship to otherness.
+Through excerpts from classic fiction films such as E.T. by Steven Spielberg (1982) and Edward in the Hands of Money by Tim Burton (1991), which recount a first encounter with the Other, children exchange ideas about prejudices and their relationship to otherness.

 Themes: Prejudice, otherness, encounters, tolerance.